 1. Landlords Are Allowed to Charge an Application Fee for Tenants Interested in Moving Into Their Properties

-DC law does not mandate a specific limit on these fees, which the landlord can use to conduct a background check or complete other steps in the screening process.
+D.C. law does not mandate a limit on these fees, which the landlord can then use to conduct background checks or complete other steps in the screening process.
 These fees can also help landlords weed out applicants who aren’t really interested in the property or who know they will not pass the landlord’s screening process.

 2. Landlords Need the Applicant’s Permission Before Conducting a Background Check

 As a landlord, you must get the applicant’s signature before conducting a background check in the DC area.
-Without that signature, you cannot move forward with the background check, which means you will miss out on that vital part of the screening process.
+You cannot move forward with the background check without that signature, which means you will miss out on a vital part of the screening process.
 Thus, you may not learn as much as you had hoped about your tenants before choosing the one who will rent your property.

 3. Landlords Can Determine the Minimum Requirements They Want to See in Potential Tenants